ENRICHMENT AT SANDPIPER

 - Our members approve a modest annual budget to cover the cost of expenses

-- Parents interested in creating enrichment submit a proposal that PTA members approve
+- Parents interested in creating enrichment submit a proposal that the PTA approves

 - Our offering is volunteer dependent